decretist/Dissertation/Chapter2/chapter2.markdown

 (*aliena*) and their own (*sua*):

 > Someone else writes the words of other men and also of his own, but
-> with his own forming the principle part and those of others being
+> with his own forming the principal part and those of others being
 > annexed merely by way of confirmation, and such a person should be
 > called an author \[*auctor*\].[11]